Wieńczysław Gliński

 Wieńczysław Gliński (10 May 1921 - 8 July 2008) was a Polish stage and film actor.

+Biography

 He was a member of the Polish resistance movement Home Army during World War II.
 He was also a prisoner in the Nazi German concentration camp Majdanek.

 After the war Wieńczysław Gliński has starred in many movies.
 He has also performed in many theatres, including the Polish Theatre and National Theatre in Warsaw.